WhiteHouse/drushsubtree/README.md

     # Specify a particular commit ID to use or "checkout" for a subtree project.
     drush subtree merge <project> <id>

+For more details and examples, see:

+    drush subtree --help

+If you're not familiar with git-subtree, you may prefer the more Drush-y interface, *drush subtree-\<verb\> \<args\>*, see:

+    drush --filter=drushsubtree

 Tips for getting started:

   - To see what's going on with git under the hood, use Drush's verbose flag `-v`